microsoft/PubSec-Info-Assistant/README.md

 # Deployment

-There are several steps to deploying the PS Info Assistant Accelerator.
-The following checklist will guide you through configuring the PS Info Assistant Accelerator in your environments.
+There are several steps to deploying the IA Accelerator.
+The following checklist will guide you through configuring the IS Assistant Accelerator in your environments.
 Please follow the steps in the order they are provided as values from one step may be used in subsequent steps.

 >1.
 Configure Local Development Environment
 >       * [Configuring your Development Environment](/docs/development_environment.md)